 is a lawyer, LLM.
 He currently holds the position of the International Relations Manager of the Greek political party “Drassi” and he is the local coordinator of “Students for Liberty-Greece.

 began her entrepreneurial career at the age of 23 by building a large-scale operations consulting firm which she sold to a Fortune 1000 firm.
 Currently she is CEO of BFG Management Company LLC, a management investment firm.
-Ms. Pejovich serves on several boards, including Friends of the Austrian Economics Center Inc., and has chaired numerous events for nonprofit organizations.
+Ms. Pejovich serves on several boards, including Texas Public Policy Foundation, and has chaired numerous events for nonprofit organizations.

 is a serial entrepreneur.
 He has founded and is actively involved in a number of companies – Walltopia, Auxionize, Adventure Facility Concept and Management, Extrapack, HRT, CompositeX, Quantacea, Civilia Properties.
 The best-known among them is Walltopia – world number one manufacturer of artificial climbing walls and example of a Bulgarian company that sets the standards for an entire industry.
 The company has been founded in 1998 an to date has successfully build projects in 50 countries on 6 continents.

 Ivaylo has studied Physics at the Sofia University “Kliment Ohridski”.
 He speaks Russian and English.

 studied at the University of Economics of Vienna and at the University of St. Gallen.
 Since 1992 Meinhard Platzer is working in the banking industry in the fields of Wealth Management and Corporate Finance: Salomon Brothers Ltd., Investmentbank Austria AG, UBS AG.
 Since 2006 he is the chairman of the LGT Bank (Austria) AG.